jeremehancock/Posteria/README.md

       - AUTH_USERNAME=admin # Change this!
       - AUTH_PASSWORD=changeme # Change this!
       - SESSION_DURATION=3600 # In seconds
+      - AUTH_BYPASS=false # DO NOT USE if you expose Posteria outside your local network

       - IMAGES_PER_PAGE=24
       - MAX_FILE_SIZE=5242880 # In bytes